 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Check out how to make zucchini carrot oatmeal muffins with these simple step-by-step instructions:

 Preheat the oven to 375 degrees F and line a muffin tray with paper liners or spray with cooking spray to grease them.
+Set aside.

-Add in the grated zucchini and carrots and mix well.
+Add in the grated zucchini and carrots.

-Fold in the flour mixture until no flour streaks remain.
+Fold until no flour streaks remain.
 Be careful not to overmix.

 Bake for 15-20 minutes or until a toothpick can be inserted and come out clean.